-The 262 CC has two 45-gallon fish lockers built into the aft cockpit floor on the port and starboard sides.
-These are insulated with bottom drains that go into the bilge unless the boat is equipped with optional macerators.
-The macerators allow the contents to be pumped overboard instead of end up in the bilge.
-The optional macerators are located in the bilge on the inboard sides of the stringers.
+The 280 CC has two 47-gallon fish lockers built into the aft cockpit floor on the port and starboard sides.
+These are insulated, and each connected to a macerator with the contents being dumped overboard.
+The macerators are located in the bilge on the inboard sides of the stringers.
 They can be accessed through the bilge access hatch under the aft folding seat.
+All lockers/hatches come standard with gas shocks to assist in opening and holding the latch open while loading or unloading.